marksparkza/jschon/docs/usage/jsonschema.rst

 >>> int_schema.uri
 URI('urn:uuid:f3adf4a3-c03d-4f30-9072-5bc7b8e9f078')

-The schema URI is used as the key for caching the schema in the catalogue, and is required for resolving references to itself and to any subschemas it may contain.
-If the schema is intended to be referenced from other schemas in the catalogue, then a URI should be provided explicitly.
+The schema URI is used as the key for caching the schema in the catalog, and is required for resolving references to itself and to any subschemas it may contain.
+If the schema is intended to be referenced from other schemas in the catalog, then a URI should be provided explicitly.
 This may either be passed via the `uri` parameter to the constructor, or declared in the schema document itself using the ``"$id"`` keyword.
 If both are provided, the ``"$id"`` keyword takes
 precedence: